bwangila/Gulp-Starterpack/README.md

 ### What can you do with this file?
 * Autoprefix, minify and concatenate CSS files
 * Lint, minify, concatenate and move JS file
-* Optimize image files - jpgs, jpgs, pngs, gifs, svg
+* Optimize image files - jpgs, jpegs, pngs, gifs, svg
 * Livereload - automatically reload your browser as you code